doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 	- Cleaning: TR_Preview.esp requires cleaning
 1. [Skyrim Home of the Nords](https://www.nexusmods.com/morrowind/mods/44921?)
 	- **Grass Plugins**: add the grass ESP to your "Grass Plugins" folder if you created one when installing Remiros' Grass
-		- This step is optional, as it will likely cause a FPS hit
+		- Grass plugins are optional, as they will decrease performance
 1. [Solstheim - Tomb of the Snow Prince](https://www.nexusmods.com/morrowind/mods/46810)
 	- Download both Main Files
 	- For "Solstheim Tomb of the Snow Prince" enable the following BAIN options: